MUSA-620-Spring-2018/course-materials/README.md

 The grading breakdown is as follows: 50% for homework; 40% for final project, 10% for participation

+There will be five required homework assignments, due at the beginning of class.
+Late homework will be accepted for up to one week after the deadline and will be deducted 10%.
+Credit will not be given for homework that is late by more than one week.

 #### SOFTWARE

 This course relies on use of the R Statistical Package in conjunction with Shiny and other associated extensions.